Landfill Gas to become Renewable Natural Gas Fuel

 • Landfills produce a variety of gases, including methane.
 Currently, these gases are often burned in the flare into the atmosphere.

-• The new RNG Plant will utilize all the available landfill gas and upgrade it into pipeline-quality renewable natural gas.
+• The new RNG Plant utilizes all the available landfill gas and upgrade it into pipeline-quality renewable natural gas.

-• After cleaning and upgrading the methane gas, it will be transferred externally.
+• After cleaning and upgrading the methane gas, it is transferred externally to an interstate pipeline.

 • The gas will be utilized as transportation fuel for energy-efficient vehicles for the equivalent of nearly 150 million miles traveled annually.